Warning Signs Of An Abusive Counselor

-A counselor who partakes in those above; inappropriate advances should be promptly reported to their state professional board.
-There is a certain dynamic which exists between counselors and patients; for the patients to truly heal, improve, and achieve the desired results from counseling, the professional dynamic must remain intact.
-No reputable counselor with integrity would never initiate or accept sexual attention or advances with patients.
+A counselor who partakes in inappropriate advances should be promptly reported to their state professional board.
+There is a very special dynamic of trust, vulnerability, and professionalism which exists between counselors and clients; for clients to truly heal, improve, and achieve the desired results from counseling, the professional dynamic must remain intact.

 A Lack Of Empathy

-Counseling is a field which requires care and empathy from its practitioners.
-Whenever patients are working with a counselor, there should be no doubt in their minds that the counselor cares about them, their well-being and their betterment in life.
+Counseling is a field that requires a great deal of care and empathy from its practitioners.
+Whenever clients are working with a counselor, there should be no doubt in their minds that the counselor cares about them, their well-being and their betterment in life.
 If this feeling is lacking, then that constitutes a major problem.

 If you find yourself working with a counselor who you believe lacks empathy, you should begin seeing another counselor as quickly as possible.
 Empathy is a critical trait for anyone who has chosen to go into the field of mental health.
 Being able to recognize something like this generally comes as a gut instinct.
 If you feel as though there is something off about your counselor, then you are probably right.
-Trust your instincts, trust yourself and don't be afraid to work with someone else if you believe that doing so is in your best interests.
+Trust your instincts, trust yourself and don't be afraid to work with someone else if you believe that doing so is in your best interest.

 Adverse Impacts After Sessions

-When a counselor is truly working with you as they should be, you should notice some improvements over time.
+When a counselor is truly working with you as they should be, you should notice improvements in your mental health and overall wellbeing over time.
 This may take time, but counseling is all about improving the quality of your life and helping you overcome whatever is holding you back or bothering you.
 Taking note of what happens after your sessions with a counselor is very telling and will only help you out in the long run.

 What Makes Abusive Counselors Abuse Patients?